ujazishere/cirrostrats-backend/README.md

    **`.env` contents:**
    **Create an `.env` file inside of the `cirrostrats-backend` folder :**
    **paste the following into this `.env` file, replacing the `connection_string` with your MongoDB connection string.**
+   **Check the Mongodb connection string section for guide to creating connection string**

       ```bash
       # Use to send email. dev wont send emails